 Developing and Running a Research Event or Conference

 RDF Domain(s): Working with Others (D1)

-Cognitive Abilities (A2)

-Personal Qualities (B1)
+Cognitive Abilities (A2) Personal Qualities (B1)

 Finance, funding & resources (C3)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 This programme seeks to support PGRs who wish to run a research event of their own.
 Be it a conference, symposium or seminar, this session will help you navigate how to run an event from start to finish.
 It will explore avenues for funding as well as hearing from researchers who have organised their own events.